Skip to Content

 Backoff circuit breaker (execute mode)

-When --execute is enabled, the runner uses a simple circuit breaker:
+When --execute is enabled, the runner uses an explicit circuit breaker:

 • Default: enabled (set BACKOFF_ENABLED=0 to disable)